Multi-server Blind Quantum Computation Protocol With Limited Classical Communication Among Servers

-In this section, we propose a protocol that allows the user's computation to remain blind computation even if some servers perform classical communication with other servers after the computation that the user delegate for servers.
-In order to do that, we first show that it is possible to perform the protocol on a number of servers, as extended from the two servers protocol of previous study\cite{Reichardt}.
+In this section, we propose a protocol that allows the user's computation to remain blindness even if some servers perform classical communication with other servers after the computation that the user delegates for servers.
+To do that, we first show that it is possible to perform the protocol on several servers, as extended from the two servers' protocol of the previous study\cite{Reichardt}.
 Next, we show how to encrypt the circuit so that even if the server gets some information about the circuit, it cannot know anything about the calculation that the user delegated to it.

-\subsection{Extension to multiple servers}
+\subsection{Extension to Multiple Servers}

-In principle, the protocol of the previous research is executed by two servers and a user through classical communication.
-If the user increase the number of servers from two to many more, each server will have less information about the calculation.
+In principle, the protocol from the preceding study is performed by two servers and a user using classical communication.
+When the number of servers is increased from two to many, each server has less knowledge about the calculation.
 One trivial way to increase the number of servers is to add virtual servers that do not participate in the calculation, but we will not consider this.
-In our study, we propose a non-trivial way to increase the number of servers by internally splitting each of the two servers of the protocol in the previous study. \begin{thm} Even though the internal roles of the two servers in the lemma \ref{QMIP(0)} protocol are split into multiple servers each, the protocol is still a blind protocol. \end{thm} \begin{proof} We refer to the two servers used by lemma \ref{QMIP(0)} as server A and server B respectively.
-We will split these servers into several.
+We suggest a non-trivial method for increasing the number of servers by internally separating each of the protocol's two servers from the prior study. \begin{thm} Even though the internal roles of the two servers in the lemma \ref{QMIP(0)} protocol are split into multiple servers each, the protocol is still a blind protocol. \end{thm} \begin{proof} We refer to the two servers used by lemma \ref{QMIP(0)} as server A and server B, respectively.
+We will split these servers into several groups.
 The set of servers that split server A is $\{A_a\}_a$, and the set of servers that split server B is $\{B_b\}_b$, where $a$ and $b$ are the number of server A and server B splits.
-Let $\{m^A_a\}_a$ and $\{m^B_b\}_b$ be the set of messages that the user sends to each server.
+Let $\{m^A_a\}_a$ and $\{m^B_b\}_b$ be the set of messages that a user sends to each server.